jordipons/MT5/README.md

 MT5 modification for finding the mixing preferences of cochlear implant recipients.
 ===========
 Forked from: https://github.com/squallooo/MT5.
-A demo online is available at http://mt5demo.gexsoft.com and also you can take a look to the author's <a href="http://miageprojet2.unice.fr/Intranet_de_Michel_Buffa/MT5%2c_multitrack_player_for_musicians">documentation</a>.
+A demo online is available at http://mt5demo.gexsoft.com.
+You can also take a look into the author's <a href="http://miageprojet2.unice.fr/Intranet_de_Michel_Buffa/MT5%2c_multitrack_player_for_musicians">documentation</a>.

 This modification of MT5 adapts the original framework to be used into my specific research context.
 The aim of this extension is to use MT5's modification to study the music mixing preferences of cochlear implant recipients.